ganeshgitrepo/Amount-of-WTFs-per-Project/README.md

 	}

-I had some POJOs marked with WTF annoation, so the following  is the produced output:
+I have few POJOs marked with WTF annoation, so the following is the produced output after running the above class:

 	junit.framework.AssertionFailedError:
 	Dude..
 WTF!?
 Sources in package [wtf.per.project] are infested with [15] WTFs: